What happens if a wireless carrier stops paying cell tower rent?

 2. The Lease Was Sold

-You may not be receiving any rent because at some point a prior owner Sold the lease to a tower company or they accepted a lump-sum payment from the carrier.
-This could have been done through a perpetual easement OR for a specific period of time, whereby the rights will at some point be returned to the current property owner.
+Another common reason for the cessation of rent payments is that a prior owner may have sold the lease to a tower company or accepted a lump-sum payment from the carrier.
+This transaction could have been conducted through a perpetual easement or for a specific period, after which the rights might revert to the current property owner.

-A prior owner may have also excluded the antenna lease from a prior sale by creating a master lease or retaining the easement rights.
-If your title report doesn’t show the recording of an easement and memorandum of lease/easement, you may be entitled to rent for the lease.
+In some cases, a previous owner might have excluded the antenna lease from the sale of the property, creating a master lease or retaining easement rights.
+If your title report doesn’t reflect the recording of an easement or a memorandum of lease/easement, you might still be entitled to receive rent for the lease.

-We can assist in obtaining a copy of the legal documents, including the lease agreements, to determine what rights were retained and if any future rights may be reverted to the property owner.
+To resolve this, it may be necessary to obtain a copy of the legal documents, including the lease agreements, to determine what rights were retained by the previous owner and whether any future rights may revert to you as the current property owner.
+This process can be complex, but it is essential to ensure that you are not missing out on rent that is rightfully yours.

 Retaining the Cell Tower Income after Selling the Property